 Catherine Keller is George T. Cobb Professor of Constructive Theology in The Graduate Division of Religion of Drew University.
 She pursues a broad spectrum of ecological, pluralist, process, and political theology.
 Books she has authored include From a Broken Web, Apocalypse Now & Then; God & Power; Face of the Deep: a Theology of Becoming; On the Mystery; Cloud of the Impossible: Negative Theology and Planetary Entanglement; Political Theology of the Earth: Our Planetary Emergency and the Struggle for a New Public.
 She has co-edited several volumes of the Drew Transdisciplinary Theological Colloquium, most recently Entangled Worlds: Religion, Science and the New Materialism.
 Facing Apocalypse: Climate, Democracy and Other Last Chances is forthcoming.
 Read more.

 Cynthia Moe-Lobeda has lectured or consulted in Africa, Asia, Australia, Europe, Latin America, and many parts of North America in theology; ethics; and matters of climate justice and climate racism, moral agency, globalization, economic justice, public church, eco-feminist theology, and faith-based resistance to systemic oppression.
 Her most recent book, Resisting Structural Evil: Love as Ecological-Economic Vocation (Fortress, 2013), won a Nautilus Award for social justice.
 She also is author or coauthor of six volumes and dozens of articles and chapters.
 Dr. Moe-Lobeda is the recipient of numerous awards for both scholarship and civic engagement and is a co-founder of Seattle University’s Center for Environmental Justice and Sustainability.
 She teaches Theological and Social Ethics at Pacific Lutheran Theological Seminary, Church Divinity School of the Pacific, and the Graduate Theological Union in Berkeley.
+She is Founding Director of the Center for Climate Justice and Faith at Pacific Lutheran Theological Seminary.
 Read more.

 Larry Rasmussen is the Reinhold Niebuhr Professor Emeritus of Social Ethics at Union Theological Seminary and is one of the world’s foremost Christian environmental ethicists.
 He has mentored a generation of Christians in eco-theology and “green religion” and spearheaded environmental justice at Union Theological Seminary as an institution.
 He is the author of Earth Community, Earth Ethics (1996), Earth Honoring Faith: Religious Ethics in a New Key (2012), and is co-editor of Earth Habitat: Eco-Injustice and the Church’s Response (2001).
 He served as co-moderator of the Justice, Peace, Creation unit of the World Council of Churches from 1990–2000.
 Read more.